-355 ocean forced simulations compared to the atmospheric and coupled simulations.
-This difference is well explained by the surface ocean forcing used: the ocean-only experiment is forced by the R/V Revelle's local observations whereas the coupled experiment interactively computes variables and fluxes at the air-sea interface.
-In particular, we have shown in section 4.2 that the wind forcing explains such a difference.
-In the ocean, the difference in turbulent heat flux between the forced and coupled experiment does not impact much on the simulated SST, it reflects well that the ocean vertical profiles of temperature and salinity are only weakly impacted by the coupling and the change in surface turbulent fluxes.
+large discrepancy between the mean latent heat flux estimated in the ocean forced simulations compared to the atmospheric and coupled simulations.
+This difference is explained well by the surface ocean forcing used: the ocean-only experiment is forced by the R/V Revelle's local observations, whereas the coupled experiment interactively computes variables and fluxes at the air-sea interface.
+In particular, we have shown in Sect.
+4.2 that the wind forcing explains such a difference.
+In the ocean, the difference in turbulent heat flux between the forced and coupled experiment does not impact the simulated SST much, and it clearly reflects the fact that the ocean vertical profiles of temperature and salinity are only weakly impacted by the coupling and the change in surface turbulent fluxes.

-Figure 12a shows the evolution of the difference in daily mean atmospheric vertical profile of temperature between the coupled experiment and the atmosphere forced experiment.
-After the first 2 days, a warm anomaly develops near the surface and progressively extends up to the lower free troposphere by the end of the 10-day period.
-This pictures the impact of the surface warm anomaly on the atmospheric column.
-There are much less significant impacts on the relative humidity

-365 daily mean profile (Fig 12c).
-Having removed the mean biases, the impact of the coupling on the atmospheric diurnal cycle is weak and non-significant.
+Figure 12a shows the evolution of the difference in the daily mean atmospheric vertical profile of temperature between the coupled experiment and the atmosphere forced experiment.
+After the first 2 d, a warm anomaly develops near the surface and progressively extends up to the lower free troposphere by the end of the 10 d period.
+This shows the impact of the surface warm anomaly on the atmospheric column.
+There are much less significant impacts on the relative humidity daily mean profile (Fig. 12c).
+Having removed the mean biases, the impact of the coupling on the atmospheric diurnal cycle is weak and nonsignificant.
 To summarize, the first effect of the coupling is a change in the mean state, with a very weak impact on the simulated diurnal cycle.
 The coupled simulation surface temperature follows the ocean forced experiment temperature evolution, in contrast to the surface turbulent heat fluxes, which mainly follow the atmospheric forced simulation.
 The latter are more impacted by the change in atmospheric surface wind than by the change in SST.

-370 5.2 Impact of the coupling frequency
+5.2 Impact of the coupling frequency

-Figure 11a emphasizes that in the coupled experiment, the SST daily peak occurs between 12h LT and 15h LT relatively in phase with observations, even if there is probably a short delay of less than 1 hour.
-In the reference coupled experiment, the coupling time-step is 5 min, which is much less than in state-of-the-art global climate models.
-In 3D climate models, the individual component time-steps are larger than in this single AOSCM configuration and do not allow us to couple at such high frequency.
-Hsu et al. (2019) show that with a 1-h coupling, they still have deficiencies in the phasing of
+Figure 11a emphasizes that in the coupled experiment, the SST daily peak occurs between 12:00 and 15:00 LT relatively in phase with observations, even if there is probably a short delay of less than 1 h.
+In the reference coupled experiment, the coupling time step is 5 min, which is much less than in state-of-the-art global climate models.
+In 3D climate